David Leckie: Personal life

-Leckie's first marriage was to Barbara Spence.1978-1995 Together, they had one child named Tim.
+Leckie's first wife was Barbara Spence (1978-1995).
+They had a son named Tim.
 Leckie married his second wife, Skye, in 1995.
-They met while she was public relations chief at David Jones Limited, and they remained married until his death.
+They met while she was public relations chief at David Jones, and they remained married until his death.
 Together, they had two children, Harry and Ben.

 Leckie cut his finger in a garage door in 2008.
 This injury led to sepsis, resulting in his being placed in an induced coma at St Vincent's Hospital in Sydney.
 His health did not completely recover from that infection, and he later scaled back on his engagements in order to recuperate.

-Leckie died on the morning of 20 July 2021 in Robertson, New South Wales.
+Leckie died surrounded by family on the morning of 20 July 2021 in Robertson, New South Wales.
 He was 70 and had suffered from a lengthy illness prior to his death.

 After his death, Leckie was posthumously appointed Member of the Order of Australia in the 2022 Queen's Birthday Honours for "significant service to the broadcast media through executive roles".